rywible/wrela6/docs/design/compiler-pipeline-design.md

 HIR, proof, and codegen path.

 Production optimization is driven by approved local policies.
-Those policies may use certified bounds, noalias, layout, branch, effect, hotness, and local register-pressure facts to choose among bounded alternatives.
-They must not consult the offline scorecard, scorecard baselines, or benchmark data during ordinary compilation.
+Those policies may use certified bounds, noalias, layout, branch, effect, static cold-path, and local register-pressure facts to choose among bounded alternatives.
+They must not consult the offline scorecard, scorecard baselines, profile data, or benchmark data during ordinary compilation.
 In debug and scorecard runs, policies should emit decision logs so the scorecard can audit whether policy choices and score bucket movement agree.

 ## Repository Shape